#metoo, Sexual Abuse as Abuse of Power

 I’ve observed in spiritual circles women are attracted to the guru or the yoga teacher and happily queue up to have sex to gain some supposed spiritual advantage.
 And of course the allegations, often demonstrable. of sexual impropriety and abuse of power by gurus are legion.
 Where does personal responsibility end and sexual abuse begin?

-Consider Kevin Spacey, who, up until this storm blew up was many people’s favourite actor and is now, due to a seedy history of sexual misconduct and possible abuse as he came to terms with his latent homosexuality, having his name scrubbed from productions wherever possible.
-Being high on celebrity and wealth no doubt changes our values and our sense of what is reasonable behaviour, lots of boundary pushing.
+Consider Kevin Spacey, who, up until this storm blew up was many people’s favourite actor and is now, due to a history of occasional sexual misconduct and possible abuse as he came to terms with his latent homosexuality, having his name scrubbed from productions wherever possible.
+Being high on celebrity and wealth no doubt changes our values and our sense of what is reasonable behaviour with lots of boundary pushing.
+Because we can!

 I am not excusing historical abuse, but mores change – would we like to see our parents charged because they physically punished us, an action that is now illegal, considered domestic abuse?
 Spacey never defended himself so we have no idea of what the real story was other than there being allegations.
 However, the career one of our most brilliant actors is over, with a faint aroma of witchhunt and tall poppy syndrome hovering around.